Triyan-m/Portfolio/README.md

 1.Vigenere cypher program that allows the user to encrypt and decrypt text using its command line interface This is only version 1 as I plan to make v2 with a GUI (python)

-2. A banking simulation that allows you to create accounts and deposit, withdraw and transfer money between accounts (python)
+2. A banking simulation that allows you to create accounts and deposit, withdraw and transfer money between accounts.
+All data is saved to a csv file (python)

-3. A client management application, with a GUI, to manage clients and their invoices (Java)
+3. A client management application, with a GUI, to manage clients and their invoices.
+All data is saved to a database (Java)